 Section 3: Market Analysis and the Competition

 In this section of the coffee shop business plan, you need to demonstrate that you have thoroughly analyzed the target market and that there is enough demand for your products to make your coffee business viable.
 The competitive analysis includes an assessment of the competition and how your coffee business will compete in the sector.
-(See How to Write the Competitors Analysis Section of the Business Plan.)
 The Target Market description and Competitive Analysis portions can be two separate sections in the plan or combined as shown below:

 Given the proximity to schools and office complexes, our primary target market will be students and professional business people.
 Both groups are heavy consumers of coffee, tea, and snacks.

 Based on our customer surveys, there is a strong demand for a high-end coffee shop in a central location that serves great coffee and has both outdoor seating and available parking.
 The three most common complaints about the existing competition in the area are: